Warehouse: Medieval Europe

-Industrial revolution
+Industrial Revolution

-During the industrial revolution of the mid 18th century, the function of warehouses evolved and became more specialised.
+During the Industrial Revolution of the mid 18th century, the function of warehouses evolved and became more specialised.
 The mass production of goods launched by the industrial revolution of the 18th and 19th centuries fuelled the development of larger and more specialised warehouses, usually located close to transport hubs on canals, at railways and portside.
 Specialisation of tasks is characteristic of the factory system, which developed in British textile mills and potteries in the mid-late 1700s.
-Factory processes speeded up work and deskilled labour, bringing new profits to capital investment.
+Factory processes sped up work and deskilled labour, bringing new profits to capital investment.

 Warehouses also fulfill a range of commercial functions besides simple storage, exemplified by Manchester's cotton warehouses and Australian wool stores: receiving, stockpiling and despatching goods; displaying goods for commercial buyers; packing, checking and labelling orders, and dispatching them.

 The utilitarian architecture of warehouses responded fast to emerging technologies.
 Before and into the nineteenth century, the basic European warehouse was built of load-bearing masonry walls or heavy-framed timber with a suitable external cladding.
 Inside, heavy timber posts supported timber beams and joists for the upper levels, rarely more than four to five stories high.

 A gabled roof was conventional, with a gate in the gable facing the street, rail lines or port for a crane to hoist goods into the window-gates on each floor below.
 Convenient access for road transport was built-in via very large doors on the ground floor.
 If not in a separate building, office and display spaces were located on the ground or first floor.

 Technological innovations of the early 19th century changed the shape of warehouses and the work performed inside them: cast iron columns and later, moulded steel posts; saw-tooth roofs; and steam power.
 All (except steel) were adopted quickly and were in common use by the middle of the 19th century.

 Strong, slender cast iron columns began to replace masonry piers or timber posts to carry levels above the ground floor.
 As modern steel framing developed in the late 19th century, its strength and constructibility enabled the first skyscrapers.
 Steel girders replaced timber beams, increasing the span of internal bays in the warehouse.

 The saw-tooth roof brought natural light to the top story of the warehouse.
 It transformed the shape of the warehouse, from the traditional peaked hip or gable to an essentially flat roof form that was often hidden behind a parapet.
 Warehouse buildings now became strongly horizontal.
 Inside the top floor, the vertical glazed pane of each saw-tooth enabled natural lighting over displayed goods, improving buyer inspection.

 Hoists and cranes driven by steam power expanded the capacity of manual labour to lift and move heavy goods.